Do you need to spend $6K on a coffee maker? Faemina espresso machine review

 Requires some barista skills

-You may not have heard of Faema, but you've drunk their coffee.
-Supplying professional coffee makers for generations, there's probably a Faema machine at your favorite coffee place.
-But while they usually aren't for amateurs, they’ve just launched the Faemina.
-This eye-wateringly expensive domestic coffee maker comes in at $6500, and a former barista, I simply had to compare it to more budget-friendly options.
+Faema has been supplying professional coffee makers for generations – there's probably a Faema machine at your favorite coffee place.
+While these coffee makers usually aren't for amateurs, they’ve just launched the Faemina.
+This eye-wateringly expensive domestic coffee maker comes in at $6500, and as a former barista, I simply had to compare it to more budget-friendly options.

 For that price, you might have expected a little more.
 As a barista, I appreciate a hands-on coffee machine, but it’s a lot of effort for a domestic user.
 You can bring truly delicious, barista-quality coffee into your home, but you’ll have to change the way you drink it first.